Self-Improvement in Retreats in Provence

 Inner self-improvement starts with the Mediterranean diet!
 My expeditions to my local Coustellet market needs several sets of hands to carry the goods, because whatever the season the vegetable and fruit inspiration means I have to buy an abundance of everything.
 Whether you are cooking or eating it is one of the great healthy pleasures here!

-Environment is proven again and again as an important aspect of our mental and physical well-being, the light so well known for having attracted the best of artists, constantly lifts the spirit.
+The environment is proven again and again as an important aspect of our mental and physical well-being, the light well known for having attracted the best of artists, constantly lifts the spirit.

-The climate of extreme hot and cold can be testing, however the constant deep blue skies brings you to a sense of gratefulness whatever the season.
+The climate of extreme hot and cold can be testing, however, the constant deep blue skies bring you to a sense of gratefulness whatever the season.
 Vitamin D deficiency should not be an issue here!

 Whether it is visual, internal, audible, olfactory, tangible, Provence sets the stage for self-improvement.